 Physical Education 241abcd Intermediate/Advanced Swimming 1 unit; 2 hours lab Prerequisite: one semester of PE 240abcd with a minimum grade of C Credit, degree applicable Transfer CSU, UC This course is designed for intermediate and advanced swimmers.
-Emphasis is on instruction and practice of swimming, diving and aquatic safety skills.
+Emphasis is on refinement of freestyle, backstroke, elementary backstroke, and sidestroke through instruction and practice.
+Butterfly and breaststroke skills, as well as flip turns, will be introduced.
 Note: Letter grade or P/NP option.